GavinButts/CMSI5998/final/README.md

 #### interface.py

 > This file provides an external interface for prompting and running the NewsLlama model.
 This script must be placed in the same directory as NewsLlama.
+To see what it looks like, find InterfaceView.png

 ***TO RUN***
 ```